miki151/keeperrl_wiki/Creature/Creature_Guide.md

 ''Ant Workers are civilians of the ant culture; they can dig, and some Keepers have been known to capture them as slave miners, but ultimately they are not a significant threat in battle.

 [Archer](/keeperrl_wiki/Archer "wikilink")
-''Human Archers vary in talent and training, but their arrows are ignored at your peril.
+''Human Archers vary in talent and training, but ignore their arrows at your peril.
 Knight-trained archers in particular enjoy the ability to fire through specially designed walls, meaning that you might feel the archer before you see them!

 [Automaton](/keeperrl_wiki/Automaton "wikilink")
 <img src="/keeperrl_wiki/Automaton.png" title="fig:/keeperrl_wiki/Automaton.png" alt="/keeperrl_wiki/Automaton.png" width="100" />